Fix HEVC Video Extension Issues on Win 11 with Winxvideo AI

 libde265 is an open-source HEVC/H.265 video codec free for Windows 11.
 It works with VLC, Chrome HEVC player, Windows DirectShow filter, FFmpeg, and other DirectShow HEVC/H.265 players. libde265 HEVC codec for Windows 11 can decode HEVC 4K Ultra HD videos @30fps AND parallelize the decoding of streams to provide smooth HEVC playback on Windows 11.

 Option 6.
-Get a HEVC Player for Window 11 (No Codec Required)
+HEVC Player for Windows 11 (No Codec Required)

 Option 7.
-Decode 4K HEVC for Windows 11 (No Codec Required)
+Decode 4K HEVC for Windows 11 with Winxvideo AI (No Codec Required)

 Play HEVC h.265 on Windows 11 free